Communication, PhD

 Admission

 An application must include official transcripts from every post-secondary institution the applicant has attended; at least three letters of recommendation, preferably from academic recommenders; a major paper or essay as a sample of academic writing; an academic statement of purpose that details their scholarly accomplishments and goals, and a personal statement of purpose that describes how the student's personal background and experiences influenced their decision to pursue a graduate degree.
 Students whose native language is not English must present their official scores on the Test of English as a Foreign Language (TOEFL) examination as part of their applications.
 The department follows the Graduate College’s recommendations for English proficiency.
-Detailed information about admissions and financial aid can be found on the department's Web site.
+Detailed information about admissions and financial aid can be found on the department's website.
 Ordinarily, students are admitted to begin graduate study in the fall semester.

 Graduate Teaching Experience